Student Advisory Board

 - Members will practice skills in consultation and giving feedback that will help boost your resume.

 The SAB term runs for one academic year (August to May).
-The SAB will meet once a month (usually on Fridays) for one hour with the Outreach Coordinator with the purpose of collaborating on different projects and providing feedback, support, and/or guidance on matters related to student mental health and CaPS services.
+The SAB will meet twice a month for one hour with the Outreach Coordinator with the purpose of collaborating on different projects and providing feedback, support, and/or guidance on matters related to student mental health and CaPS services.
 Students are also required to attend a half day orientation in August.